 The MRI machine is like a tunnel surrounded by a magnet.
-The patient lies on the investigation table, which then moves into the tunnel.
+The patient lies on the examination table, which then moves into the tunnel.
 It is important to lie still in the tunnel during the scan, otherwise the scan will fail.

 If a contrast agent is to be used, the radiology technician will insert a venous cannula.
 Sometimes you will be asked to hold your breath for a few seconds during the scan.
 The staff will monitor you through the window throughout the scan and you will always be able to communicate with the staff through the audio system.

-An appointment must be made in advance for the investigation.
+An appointment must be made in advance for the examination.
 Test results will be assessed by a radiologist and a response will be sent to the referring physician.
 Upon request, we can provide you with an USB carrier containing the test images and appropriate software (for an additional fee of €25).

 Before the examination, please read:

 - Contraindications to magnetic resonance imaging PLEASE NOTE!
 Contraindications include new dental implants (6-8 weeks), recently placed intrauterine devices (6-8 weeks) and fresh tattoos and permanent makeup (6-8 weeks).